 3. Would it be useful to expose energy-related information of the network to the Media Session Handler to help it optimize its media session in an energy-efficient way?

 4. How to allow a UE to report its energy-related information without exposing its energy consumption rate?

-[Editor’s note: Additional questions will probably to be added when other 4.2 clauses will be completed]